The Christmas Lunch Incident: Plot

 Whilst at home resting from all the food she has consumed, Tristian Campbell (Peter Capaldi), the producer who worked on Songs of Praise in Dibley, knocks at Granger's door.
 He asks her, "Will you marry me?" which she mistakes as a marriage proposal and says yes.
 He leaves with both of them happy, but he returns with his fiancée Aoife (Orla Brady), and Granger realises Campbell meant he wanted her to conduct the ceremony and not be the bride.
 A while later the villagers she had lunches with – apart from Mrs and Mary Tinker – arrive at the vicarage to play charades.
 Hugo gives a speech culminating in a toast to the vicar, who is suffering from indigestion in her toilet.

 Cultural references

 The vicar tells Alice that for Christmas, she is most looking forward to seeing Jurassic Park and The Queen's Christmas Message (Elizabeth II in this instance); the former is also mentioned by Hugo who feels sorry for people who are lonely and watch it as entertainment over Christmas.
 Alice tells the vicar that Only Fools and Horses is more entertaining than the story of Jesus' birth as the latter lacks comedy, adding "that Rodney, what a plonker".
 Jim tells the vicar a knock-knock joke where the punchline is Doctor Who.
 During the sprout eating contest, Hugo introduces the vicar and his father in the style of John Anderson on Gladiators.
-During charades, Alice holds up two jars believing she is acting out a film called Jars; the others realise she is meant to be doing Jaws.
+During charades, Alice holds up two jars believing she is acting out a film called Jars; the others realise she is trying to do Jaws.